- Home

 We would, therefore, advise that you prepare the will through a French notaire, but in collaboration with your UK or other home country legal advisors, to ensure that it is properly applied.

 In the case of UK solicitors, make sure also that they have a practice certificate issued by the Solicitors Regulation Authority (SRA).
-We are aware of one French legal advisor who makes extensive use of social media to obtain clients, but who does not hold such a certificate.
+We are aware of one French legal advisor in the UK who makes extensive use of social media to obtain clients, but who does not hold such a certificate.
 Indeed, they are expressly barred by the SRA.

 If it is written in French you need to be able to understand the French language.
 A will drawn up in a language that its author does not understand may not be considered to be valid.
 A will can be drawn up, and is valid, in any language, provided you understand it.
 We considered this issue in more detail in our France Insider article at Wills in a Foreign Language.
 There remains considerable controversy about this issue.